Unified Architecture for Quantum Lookup Tables: Planar layouts for quantum data lookup frameworks

 \section{Planar layouts for quantum data lookup frameworks}

 In this section, we discuss how our general quantum data lookup framework can be designed on a planar layout with only local connectivity.
 We first build some intuition for the underlying principles to achieve this by modifying the bucket-brigade design of~\cite{PRXQuantum.2.020311} for a planar layout.
 This is illustrated in~\Cref{sec: planar_layout}.
 An initial analysis of query infidelity for this design, shows that it scales sub-linearly in memory size for the planar layout.
 In~\Cref{sec: entang_distill} we use entanglement distillation to perform long-range operations and recover the log scaling for query infidelity in the planar layout.
 We put these ideas together to present the planar layout for our general framework in~\Cref{sec: planar_generic}.
+In the figures illustrating the planar layout, blue lines are used to represent connections between all registers within a single router, while red lines indicate connections between routers at different levels.